 Knapp Medical Center’s full privacy notice can be found here.

-Patient information is confidential and may not be disclosed to third parties without patient consent except as in accordance with applicable law.
+Patient information is confidential and may not be disclosed to third parties without patient consent except in accordance with applicable law.
 You or your legally designated representative may access your medical record.

 8. Pain Management

 You have the right to pain management.
 Effective pain relief is an important part of your care and treatment.
 The staff at Knapp Medical Center is committed to working with you to establish a goal for the relief of your pain and to implement a plan to achieve that goal.

 9. Reasonable Response to Requests and Needs

 You have the right to considerate and respectful care.
 Should you need a service not provided by Knapp Medical Center, you have the right to be assisted in transferring to another healthcare facility that can provide the needed service.

 You also have the right to examine your hospital bill and to have it explained to you.

 10. How to File a Complaint and/or Grievance

 It is our desire to continuously improve the care we provide and our goal is excellence.
 We encourage you and your family to contact us if we have not met your expectations.